Real estate investors are always talking about the ever-elusive and highly-coveted off-market deal.

 Using an agent to find off-market listings can prove difficult, but usually only at first.
 This is because as you initially start working with an agent, they likely have a built-out buyers list that they market their off-market deals to.
 Once you’re able to establish yourself as a serious buyer and investor, agents will take you more seriously and actually want to bring you deals because they know you can close.

 We’d be remiss to not mention our own marketplace that contains hundreds of exclusive investment property listings at any given time.
+Roofstock is the #1 marketplace for buying and selling investment properties, with over $3 billion in transactions completed in less than six years.

-Properties with the “Roofstock Exclusive” tag are only available to Roofstock users so anyone combing their local MLS will not find them.
+Properties with the “Roofstock Exclusive” tag are only available to Roofstock users so anyone combing their local MLS listings will not find them.

 The online bidding process allows for a very fast turnaround on offers submitted since you don’t have to submit an offer through middlemen.
-This speed allows these off-market properties to be put under contract very quickly after hitting the marketplace.
+This speed allows these off-market properties and portfolios to be put under contract very quickly after hitting the marketplace.

 Conversely, when a property is traditionally listed on the MLS, sellers may hold out until a certain date to review all offers, which allows for numerous offers to be received.
 With numerous offers obviously comes more competition, which can often drive up the purchase price.

-3. Direct Mail Marketing
+3. Direct mail marketing

 Direct mail marketing, just as the name implies, is sending targeted mail directly to an owner in hopes of being able to purchase their rental property.